1. About fexofenadine

 - Fexofenadine is also called by the brand name Telfast.

-3. Who can and can't take fexofenadine
+3. Who can and cannot take fexofenadine

 Fexofenadine tablets can be taken by adults under the age of 65 and children aged 6 years and over.